lydell/tiny-decoders/README.md

 That gives the best TypeScript error messages, and the most type safety.

-See the [type annotations and inference example](https://github.com/lydell/tiny-decoders/blob/master/examples/type-annotations.test.ts) for more details.
+See the [type annotations](examples/type-annotations.test.ts) for more details.

 ## Type inference